pdav5883/web-salad/README.md

 - `LoadModule wsgi_module "/usr/lib/apache2/modules/mod_wsgi-py37.cpython-37m-x86_64-linux-gnu`.so"
 - `WSGIPythonHome "/home/ubuntu/venv"`

-Copy these two lines to the end of `/etc/apache2/apache2.conf` (need to use `sudo nano` to edit)/
+Copy these two lines before the #vim line at the end of `/etc/apache2/apache2.conf` (need to use `sudo nano` to edit)/

 Now that WSGI is installed and configured, we need to point the server to the application.
 Link the application to the apache directory with:
 - `sudo ln -sT ~/v{version} /var/www/html/web-salad`

-Add the following block to the apache site config immediately after the `DocumentRoot /var/www/html` line with `sudo nano`:
+Add the following block to the apache site config file `/etc/apache2/sites-enabled/000-default.conf` immediately after the `DocumentRoot /var/www/html` line with `sudo nano`:
 ```
 WSGIDaemonProcess web-salad threads=5
 WSGIScriptAlias / /var/www/html/web-salad/app.wsgi